 One option is to purchase 25-inch cross tees from us.
 The 25-inch tees are only needed against the wall where a full panel is being used.
 Next, measure 24-inch from the wall towards the center of the room and snap a chalk line.
 This line is where your first top hanger will be installed.
 After you have the first row of top hangers and cross tees installed, you can begin using the standard size cross tees for the remainder of the room.

-If you choose to use a flat panel, you will want to install the wall bracket so that the short leg is towards the ceiling and the longer leg is facing the floor.
-Next, measure 24 inches from the wall out towards center of the room and snap a chalk line.
+If you choose to use a flat panel, you will want to install the wall bracket so that the short leg is toward the ceiling and the longer leg is facing the floor.
+Next, measure 24 inches from the wall out toward the center of the room and snap a chalk line.
 The top hanger will be installed on this chalk line.
 Inverting the wall bracket in this situation will allow you to use a standard cross tee from the wall bracket to the first top hanger.
 Order 25-inch cross tees online here.
-To order over the phone, please give us a call at 1-800-434-3750.
+To order over the phone, please call 1-800-434-3750.

 Yes.
 Since CeilingMAX is a surface mount grid system, the grid will follow the slope of the ceiling.
-The only thing that needs to be taken into consideration is the wall brackets.
-The wall brackets will need to be installed to the ceiling, NOT to the wall.
+The only thing that needs to be taken into consideration are the wall brackets which will need to be installed to the ceiling, NOT to the wall.
 However, this will cause a gap between the backside of the wall bracket and the actual wall.
-If the install is on a cathedral type ceiling, we suggest installing wall brackets on each side of the slope break so that each wall bracket receives the panel and accommodates for the change in the ceiling levels.
+If the install is on a cathedral-type ceiling, we suggest installing wall brackets on each side of the slope break so that each wall bracket receives the panel and accommodates for the change in the ceiling levels.

-If you choose to use insulation, our recommendation is to put up the insulation between the floor joists.
+If you choose to use insulation, we recommend putting the insulation between the floor joists.
 Then install furring strips to the bottom of the floor joists to support the weight of the insulation.
 You can then install CeilingMAX to the bottom of the furring strips.
 We do not recommend using insulation directly behind the CeilingMAX as it is too heavy for the grid system.